-The Gargrave Neighbourhood Plan proposes four housing sites for new residential development in the village up to 2032, with a total yield of at least 61 units.
-This number has the intention of building a degree of flexibility should one or more sites not come forward for various reasons.
-The proposed housing sites will contribute towards meet the objectively assessed housing need for Gargrave required by Craven District Council.
+The Bradleys Both Neighbourhood Plan proposes one housing site for new residential development in the village up to 2032, with a total yield of 24 dwellings.
+The proposed housing sites will contribute towards meet the objectively assessed housing need for Bradley required by Craven District Council, under the aforementioned Craven Local Plan (2012-2032).

-The Gargrave Neighbourhood Plan must be considered in combination with other relevant development plans in the proximity of the Craven area to assess any cumulative effects.
-Craven District Council, Bradford Metropolitan District Council, Harrogate Borough Council, Lancaster City Council, Pendle Borough Council, Ribble Valley Borough Council, and Yorkshire Dales National Park Planning Authority have all planning jurisdictions and development plans adjoining or close to the Gargrave Neighbourhood Plan.
-The local plans associated with these planning jurisdictions are examined with the published version of the Gargrave Neighbourhood Plan, in order to determine possible in-combination effects.
+The Bradleys Both Neighbourhood Plan must be considered in combination with other relevant development plans in the proximity of the Craven area to assess any cumulative effects.
+Craven District Council, Bradford Metropolitan District Council, Harrogate Borough Council, Lancaster City Council, Pendle Borough Council, Ribble Valley Borough Council, and Yorkshire Dales National Park Planning Authority have all planning jurisdictions and development plans adjoining or close to the Bradleys Both Neighbourhood Plan.
+The local plans associated with these planning jurisdictions are examined with the published version of the Bradleys Both Neighbourhood Plan, in order to determine possible in-combination effects.

-The published Craven Local Plan is the most significant, and it has an accompanying Appropriate Assessment which concludes that there is an unlikely to be any significant cumulative effects arising from the proposals within it.
-Bradford Core Strategy is also important, as it proposes a large number of dwellings over its plan period.
-Analysis of the effective mitigation measures in its Appropriate Assessment, along with green infrastructure provision and development avoidance measures in the southeast of the Craven Local Plan area, shows that there are unlikely to be any significant cumulative effects from the neighbouring plans in the area.
+The Craven Local Plan (2012 - 2032) is the most significant, and it has an accompanying Appropriate Assessment (October 2019) which concludes that there is an unlikely to be any negative cumulative effects arising from the proposals within it.
+The Bradford Core Strategy is also important, as it proposes a relatively large number of dwellings over its plan period.
+Analysis of the effective mitigation measures in its Appropriate Assessment, along with green infrastructure provision and development avoidance measures in the southeast of the Craven Local Plan area, shows that there will not be significant cumulative effects from the neighbouring plans in the area.

 Potentially adverse impact pathways on designated European sites are examined.
 These are the following: recreational impacts on designated European sites, loss of supporting feeding sites to development, air quality impacts near SPAs and SACs, impacts on water supply and quality, and urban edge effects.
 There are a range of impact avoidance and mitigation mechanisms described alongside the development proposed.
-Overall, with a relatively low number of planned dwellings and an effective spatial strategy for development in the neighbourhood plan, it is shown that adverse effects for any of these impact pathways on European designated sites are unlikely to arise.
+Overall, with a relatively low number of planned dwellings and an effective spatial strategy for development in the neighbourhood plan, it is shown that significant adverse effects for any of these impact pathways on European designated sites will not arise.